denmark111/Stocker/README.md

 To run this application on your own, you need to meet requirements shown below.

+- **Linux**

+    Linux webserver is required to run web application.
+    LAMP(Linux, Apache, MySQL, Python or PHP) is recommended.
+    See installation process below.

 - **Python 3**

     Python 3 is required for web crawling.